 Transfer Credit (TR)

 A transfer credit (TR) designation is reserved for a course in which a student undertakes study at another accredited post-secondary institution.
-A transcript note will accompany this entry, indicating the University or other academic institution from which the credit was earned, and the degree program to which the transferred course is being credited.
+A transcript note will accompany this entry, indicating the university or other academic institution from which the credit was earned, and the degree program to which the transferred course is being credited.
 Under no circumstances shall the grade provided by another post-secondary institution be placed on the Queen’s transcript.

 Transfer Credit designations will not be included in the student’s grade point average but may, in some limited cases, be counted for credit towards the Certificate.
-For more information, see Credit for Courses from Other Universities.
+For more information, see 4.4.4 Credit for Courses from Other Universities.

 Dropped (DR)